mspencedm/Software-Dev-DnD/Items/List of Shards.md

 List of Shards and their deity

 There are 9 shards, each one created by a deity - Akron doesn't have a shard because he merged them all together.

+### Inconsistent Stories

+Some believe there are 10 shards and Akron had created a shard and others state that Akron doesn't have a shard but instead his shard is the combination of the other 9 and others say there are only 9 shards.
+Still others believe the shards are made up.
+Everything about it is obscure and inconsistent - hard to find the truth.

 ## Plot